How a contest works

 Ballot counter x2 – Collects the judge’s ballots and tallies the results.
 Can be done with one ballot counter if necessary.

-Sergent-At-Arms x1 – Escorts the contestants out of the room when necessary, secures the door, and leads contestants into the room at the required times.
+Sergeant-At-Arms x1 – Escorts the contestants out of the room when necessary, secures the door, and leads contestants into the room at the required times.

 Purchase a gift for each judge and test speaker as a thank you for their time.
+The cost of the gift should be $10 – $15 each which will be reimbursed by the club.

 Tie breaker judge x1 – Similar to a voting judge.
-Results are counted if there is a tie from the Voting Judge’s results.
+Results are counted if there is a tie from the voting judge’s results.

 Preparing contest materials

 Speech Contest Kit – To make your life easier, you can go to toastmasters.org/shop/contests/speech-contest-kits and download the Speech Contest kit relevant to the contest(s) you’re running.
-These kits should have all of the resources to download and print out.
+These kits have all the resources to download and print out.
 Do not print out a rule book for each contestant as that’s a waste a paper.

 Present for judges & test speaker – Buy a present for each judge, and for the test speaker if you’re running an evaluation contest.